|Med School Preferences in Majors||Science vs Non-Science Major|

 Question: My parents are telling me that I need to major in Mol Bio or another science if I want to go to med school, but I've heard from other places that it doesn't matter.
 Some of my friends even say the opposite of my parents - they think I should not choose a science.
 I'm a sophomore and have to decide very soon.
 Which do you recommend?

 Many students major in the sciences, but that is because they enjoy these subjects, not because these subjects are somehow more attractive to med schools.
 Non-science majors need to demonstrate a proficiency in science, yes, but that can be done through their premed coursework and any additional science coursework, regardless of major.
 Reflect on your favorite classes and professors, think about your independent work, and choose a major based on that.
-It's also a good idea to meet with the directors of undergrad studies or 'department reps' in a couple of the departments you're considering, and try to get a feel for how available they'll be during your junior and senior years, and how enthusiastic they seem about ever seeing you again (!).
+Talk with your Director of Studies about what draws students they advise to specific concentrations.
+Talk with the 'Department Reps' in departments you're considering, and try to get a feel for what it's like to major in their departments.
 And don't forget to consider the smaller majors, such as the languages, Classics, Philosophy, etc. If and when you apply to medical school, those who evaluate you will look for intellectual depth and rigor, strong letters from faculty, and genuine intellectual curiosity, not for any particular subject of study.
 They will also consider the unique perspective that you bring to your medical school cohort; having a less traditional major may mean you'll have a way of seeing the world developed through your major that will enhance your med school peers' educational experiences.
 Your question certainly comes at an opportune time for the students considering their concentration.
 Thanks for asking it.

 I. Certificate in Global Health & Health Policy